 Today, we’re in Milan to find out what the iconoclastic creative has dreamt up for AW20, as part of his first standalone menswear show since 2016.
 Here’s everything you need to know live from the throw (third row, duh!)

-With those invited receiving vintage greetings and postcards.
-Every single one was different, with decoupaged birds, old-fashion flowers, and a custom stamp all featuring – Alessandro has clearly had the Pritt-Stick out this season.
+With those invited receiving a series of vintage greetings cards and postcards.
+Every single one was different, with decoupaged birds, old-fashioned flowers, and a custom stamp all featuring – Alessandro has clearly had the Pritt-Stick out this season.

 THE SET WAS V IMPRESSIVE (OBVS)

 The show took place at the Palazzo delle Scintille (where J.Lo took her star turn for Versace last season FYI).
 Guests walked into a sand-strewn arena where, at the centre, an enormous pendulum swung ominously from side-to-side.
 Between this and Virgil Abloh’s Louis Vuitton invite, the ticking hands of time are seemingly on fashion’s mind for AW20.

 THE SOUNDTRACK ALSO FELT PRETTY OMINOUS

 With former Dazed cover star Marilyn Manson’s version of The Eurythmics’ “Sweet Dreams” and André Rieu’s “Second Waltz” on the line-up.
 Add to this the baby doll dresses and slubby cardigans that featured throughout the collection, this season Gucci eschewed it’s usual whimsy and slipped into something that felt a lot more grunge-y.

 THERE WERE TWO NEW COLLABS – WITH RICHARD HELL AND LIBERTY